Lynn Valley (District of North Vancouver) — A Buyer’s Guide

 Practical commute math: by car, typically 25–40 minutes off-peak from Lynn Valley to downtown Vancouver via Highway 1 + Iron Workers Memorial Bridge; 45–75 minutes at peak depending on bridge congestion.
 By transit: feeder bus to Lonsdale Quay (~30 min) + SeaBus to Waterfront Station (~12 min) + walk or short SkyTrain ride = 60–80 minutes door-to-door.
 Phibbs Exchange (further east) is the alternative bus hub for buyers commuting east into Burnaby or beyond.

-The honest read: transit-dependent buyers commuting downtown daily should weigh Lynn Valley’s commute math carefully against City of NV (Lower Lonsdale, Central Lonsdale) options that are walkable to Lonsdale Quay.
-The trade is a commute of roughly 20–30 extra minutes per day (round-trip) for the Argyle catchment, the Lynn Headwaters access, and the larger lot sizes.
+Transit-dependent buyers commuting downtown daily should weigh Lynn Valley’s commute math against City of NV (Lower Lonsdale, Central Lonsdale) options that are walkable to Lonsdale Quay.
+The trade is roughly 20–30 extra minutes per day round-trip for the Argyle catchment, the Lynn Headwaters access, and the larger lot sizes.

 Setup